 What do you need a snoot for in food photography?

-Let’s talk today a bit about flashlight photography and a very special light modifier – the so-called snoot.
+Let’s talk a bit about flashlight photography and a very special light modifier – the so-called snoot.
+What can you do with it in food photography?
 With a snoot, you can put some extra light on your food to let it pop from the rest of the image.
 Think of it as a spotlight in the theater when the main actor hit the stage.
 That’s how I use a snoot in my food photography.

 That means you need at least two flashes in your setup.
 One as your key light and the snoot for some extra effect for your food.
 You can think of the snoot as the silver bounce card you use to put some extra fill light onto your meal in a daylight setup.

 What is a snoot?

 A snoot is a tubular and adaptable light modifier for any kind of artificial light in photography.
 Usually, you use them in front of a studio strobe or a portable Speedlight.
 A snoot should have a minimum of 200mm to have a good effect in front of your light source.
 Snoots can be perfect cylinders or often conical cylinders where the tapered end emits the light.
 The tapered shape stops the light from spilling out sideways.

 You have to watch out to use the right adapter for your studio system.
 The most universal and common mount in photography for strobe accessories is Bowen mount, but maybe you are using a different system.
 Be aware and check it before you purchase a snoot and think about how to attach them to your light source.